 Hospital Radio Network (HRN)

 The Hospital Radio Network (HRN) is a group of Oklahoma amateur radio operators that work to link Oklahoma Hospitals using amateur radio (hams).
-The hams can design, and build technical systems to connect local hospitals to our infrastructure.
+The hams can design and build technical systems to connect local hospitals to our infrastructure.
 While they bring radios, headsets, and connection tools, the most important part of our service is the amateur radio operator.
 These people hail from various professions and are trained and skilled critical thinkers used to solving problems on the fly.
 They tend to work well with others and can capitalize on the group’s strengths to keep moving forward.

 Voice